MS Windows 10/8/Vista

-Open: Opens the Template.
+Open: Open the Template.
 Same as double-clicking a Template.

-Edit: Opens the Template Wizard with the data of the selected Template for editing.
+Edit: Open the Template Wizard with the data of the selected Template for editing.
 You can make the same edits as when creating a new Template.

-Show in Folder: Shows the selected Template in its folder on your hard disk.
+Show in Folder: Show the selected Template in its folder on your hard disk.

-Refresh: Refreshes the list of Templates in the Templates panel.
+Refresh: Refresh the list of Templates in the Templates panel.
 Use this, for example, after manually copying a new Template into the Template folder on your hard disk.

-Duplicate: Creates a copy of the selected Template.
+Duplicate: Create a copy of the selected Template.
 Useful if you want to create another, similar Template.
-You can edit the copied Template by selecting Edit from the context menu.
+You can edit the Template duplicate by selecting Edit from the context menu.

-Create New: Opens the Template Wizard to create a new Template.
+Create New: Open the Template Wizard to create a new Template.

 ⯈ Double-click an Extraction Scheme to open it for editing.
 See Manually Editing Extraction Schemes.